makersacademy/bowling-challenge/README.md

 As a fairly good solo bowler,
 So that I get the correct score for a frame in which I get a spare, I want to receive bonus points equal to the score of my next roll.

-As a solo bowler who gets a spare in the last frame, So that I get the correct bonus,
-I want to have one extra roll.
 ```

 #### Version 3 - Strikes